Santosh8055/san-calc/README.md

 # san-calc
-This a basic calculator, written in pure javascript install node modules after downloading
+This a basic calculator, written in pure javascript.
+Install node modules after downloading